Overview

 As your donor must be the same nationality as yours, there are a few criteria to determine if a person is the right match for you.
 These are necessary factors for being someone’s match for a liver transplant:

-you can receive a kidney from compatible donors only:
+you can receive a liver from compatible donors only:

 The Rh factor (+ or -) of the blood does not matter.
 If the donor’s blood type is compatible with you, the donor can take the next test: tissue typing.